-To view a list of all VLANs, whether they were created statically, implicitly or dynamically, navigate to Virtual LANs " View VLAN Summary .
+To view a list of all VLANs, whether they were created statically or implicitly, navigate to Virtual LANs " View VLAN Summary.
 The VLAN Summary table appears.

 If a VLANs are not listed, add static VLANs as needed.
 For more information, refer to Section 5.1.5.2, "Adding a Static VLAN".